 An important aspect of both bulking and cutting is cardiovascular workouts.
 During the bulking phase, skipping cardio can cause you to gain fat from the excess calories instead of gaining clean muscle.
 When you are cutting, cardio exercises help ensure that fat gained from your bulking phase get burned off.

-Running, biking, and swimming are all cardio exercises that you can pair with abs workouts.
-Other exercises focused on abs can double as a cardio workout if you do them at a fast pace, 60 seconds or longer.
+Running, biking, and swimming are all cardio exercises that you can pair with these workouts.
+Other exercises focused on the core can double as a cardio workout if you do them at a fast pace, 60 seconds or longer.
 Some of these exercises include wall push-ups, hot potato squats, mogul jumps, and kettlebell juggling, which are all outlined in detail below.

 Unlike other body parts, you can train your abdominal muscles every day.
 You can do many of these exercises with little to no equipment, in the comfort of your home.
 These exercises should be done in 2-3 sets of 15-25 reps, or 2-3 sets of 60-second intervals.
 Rest between sets should be between 30-60 seconds.
 Each of the exercises below have links to videos where you can watch them demonstrated.